tamer017/T-shirt-sizes-clustering/README.md

 #How to run the code

 **run main.py
+K=5 for example
+the graph of the running time vs the number of samples N
 ![Figure_2](https://user-images.githubusercontent.com/83555471/151893393-8f197620-aaee-4307-9cd3-cd82c10dc87f.png)

 **run main2.py

-the percentage of each cluster from the total N samples for k=5 1  =>  16.946
+the percentage of each cluster from the total N samples for k=5 {   1  =>  16.946
 2  => 17.785
 3  => 21.606
 4  => 24.731
 5  => 18.932
+  }
-Plot the samples on the x-y coordinates (2D features) colored according to their cluster
+the x-y coordinates (2D features)
 ![Figure_1](https://user-images.githubusercontent.com/83555471/151893004-cf40e194-e83a-4371-9ba3-e441cc2563ce.png)